Top 5 Best Sprint Workouts for Weight Loss

 It is simple- they work.

-Not only are they one of the best exercises for shedding body fat, but sprinting workouts also help to build lean muscle mass without requiring any special equipment or a gym membership.
+Not only are they one of the best exercises for weight loss, but sprinting workouts also help to build lean muscle mass without requiring any special equipment or a gym membership.

 All you need is a flat surface to run on.